Things to know about crape myrtles before you plant yours.

 After reviewing dozens of online retailers and garden centers, this is the range that I have found based on the size of the planter which also determines the size of the plant.

 3. SHOULD I CUT BACK MY CRAPE MYRTLE?

 Whether or not you decide to cut back your crape myrtle is totally up to you because there is a reason some gardeners and landscapers cut them back.

 This will cause the main branches to grow thick and strong which will help to hold the heavy cluster of blooms.
 It also keeps the center open to show the interesting bark.

-Some gardeners don’t like this practice because of how the shrub looks and is referred to as crape murder.
+Some gardeners don’t like this practice because of how the shrub looks and I agree but this practice is sometimes referred to as crape murder.